 A developmental milestone in children learning math is the ability to count money.
 The hardest concept appears to be that a quarter is worth 25 pennies.
 After the child knows the value of a penny, nickel, dime, quarter, half a dollar and a dollar, the next step is for them to use their addition and subtraction skills to buy and sell and receive the correct change.
 Be patient and develop this skill until the child can do so accurately and consistently.
 Involve the child in making simple purchases at a convenience store.

-For mentally retarded or intellectually challenged children, you can have a family store.
+For intellectually disabled or intellectually challenged children, you can have a family store.
 Prices at first can be set very simple like 10 cents, 50 cents and a dollar.
 Parents can give children money to buy foods or treats and give correct change.
 Then the prices can change to make it a little harder.
 Do this until they are able to go to a store and purchase items on their own.